alex-sharifi/book-reports/the-data-warehouse-toolkit.md

 - Provide the "who, what, where, when, why and how: context surrounding a business process event<sup>pg 40</sup>.
 - Contain the entry points and descriptive labels that enable the DW/BI system to be leveraged for analysis<sup>pg 40</sup>.
 - Often have many columns (sometimes 50 to 100).
-- The dimension tables _primary key_ which serves as basis for referential integrity with any given fact table to which it is joined.
+- The dimension tables _primary key_ (surrogate key) which serves as basis for referential integrity with any given fact table to which it is joined.
 - _Continuously valued_ numeric observations are almost always facts.
 - _Discrete_ numeric observations drawn from a small list are almost always dimension attributes.
 - Dimension tables often represent heirarchical relationships - heirarchical descriptive information is stored redundantly in the spirit of ease of use and query performance.